 Check out the Jim Beam Double Oak VR Experience, this is obviously in Russian, but you can more than get the idea of what is going on and can see why attendees absolutely go bonkers for this type of brand interaction.
 When attendees have fun with the exhibitors and sponsors at your event… They are having fun at your event.
 That is a good thing… and good things that cost you nothing are few and far between.

 MasterCard is in the game with “A 360º Golf Experience: Graeme McDowell on TPC® Sawgrass 17th Hole” as part of their sponsorship of the Arnold Palmer Invitational.
 I know this is really cool but I am not sure I know what to think of it but I am sure that golfers get a huge kick out of it.

 Another way that VR is having an impact today is the event itself.
 Nothing says being there like a 360-degree view of the general session like this little snip from the 2016 CAHPERD Conference (the video was removed – Sad Face).
 We do this for some clients, and it is actually not as difficult as you might think and a setup like this does not cost what your A/V company wants to charge you… Just throwin’ that out there too.

 For me, the people at home watching your event via VR/360 Video come in one of two flavors, the person that wanted to be there and can’t and the person that you are trying to reel in for next year.
 With either, you can see how this would totally get people pumped to never miss another conference.

 What VR Means for Conference and Event Planners Today

 Yes, VR is a thing.
-Yes, someday it will play a much larger role in our live meetings and events.
+Yes, someday, it will play a much more significant role in our live meetings and events.
 No, you don’t have to jump through hoops and spend a crap-ton of cash if you don’t have the bandwidth or the pocket change.